JulianArnold/LRTHW/test-tickle/README.md

 ## Notes

+20210313: well on now; am writing the first of 5 modules which are all based on geographical locations

 20210222: have bones of a diagram, now need a to-do list to go through

 20210216: about to start the map (drawing) of the Bond game